Dollars and Diagrams

 Relentless negative headlines were like waves hitting the shore.
 Mortgage rates were the highest we have seen in 20 years, wars raged, prices skyrocketed, and sickness endured.

-Suffice to say, there were very few places to hide from declining asset prices, but we look forward to the future.
+Suffice it to say, there were very few places to hide from declining asset prices, but we look forward to the future.
+We choose to ignore these challenges and remain positive.

 How do we prepare for 2023 & beyond?